algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport1.md

 ## 6. Work accomplished

 ➭ <ins> Project setup<ins>:

-- ✅ Project scope defined via a brainstorming: **The whole team**
+- ✅ Project scope defined via a brainstorming session: **The whole team**
-- ✅ Introduce the team to the client and discussing the project's scope as well as our ideas: **Maxime THIZEAU**
+- ✅ Introduce the team to the client and discuss the project's scope as well as our ideas: **Maxime THIZEAU**

 - ✅ Initialisation of the project's repository:
   - branches creation: **Max BERNARD**